gamemaker1/docs/beckn/gatsby-dev-docs-proposal.md

 can be used to edit the page.

-Once the user has finished making changes, they can click a `Propose Changes` button that will take them to `fork and propose changes` page on the `beckn/developer-docs` repository.
+Once the user has finished making changes, they can click a `Propose Changes` button that will copy the edited content to clipboard, take them to `fork and propose changes` page on the `beckn/developer-docs` repository and tell them to paste it once they click on the button.
 Note that this will need them to sign in with their GitHub account.
 The user can then create a pull request on the `beckn/developer-docs` repository.

 A GitHub action (https://github.com/enriikke/gatsby-gh-pages-action) will automatically re-deploy the Gatsby website on a push/merge to the `main` branch